7a6163/rushell/README.md

-# Rushell
+# Rvshell

 ## Overview

-**Rushell** is a dynamic reverse shell written in Rust that extracts the target IP address and port number directly from the executable's filename.
-By naming the executable in the format `192_168_10_100_4000`, Rushell will automatically connect back to the specified IP address (`192.168.10.100`) and port (`4000`) upon execution.
+**Rvshell** is a dynamic reverse shell written in Rust that extracts the target IP address and port number directly from the executable's filename.
+By naming the executable in the format `192_168_10_100_4000`, Rvshell will automatically connect back to the specified IP address (`192.168.10.100`) and port (`4000`) upon execution.

 ## Features